swastikshresth/supply_chain_management/README.md

 * 6-day average is acceptable but can be improved for customer satisfaction.
 * Explore partnerships with faster carriers on key routes.

----

-Would you like me to turn this into a PowerPoint slide or report format too?